TL;DR

 Validating Policy: Enforce Non-Root on Jobs and CronJobs

-This policy rejects any Job or CronJob that doesn’t explicitly set restricted-v2-compliant security requirements at admission time.
-It catches chart bugs before they reach running pods — including Jobs submitted outside your GitOps flow.
+This policy rejects any Job or CronJob that doesn’t explicitly set restricted-v2-compliant security requirements at admission time — including Jobs submitted outside your GitOps flow.

 apiVersion: kyverno.io/v1